bitmakerlabs/team-johnny5-coffee-code/w5.1/step_2.md

 The Challenge:

-Your code must return true or false depending upon whether the given number is a Narcissistic number.
+Your code must return true or false depending upon whether the given number is a narcissistic number.

 Error checking for text strings or other invalid inputs is not required, only valid integers will be passed.